Margaret Kilgallen: Life and career

 Kilgallen's first major group exhibitions appeared in 1997 and included the first Bay Area Now show at Yerba Buena Center for the Arts.
 This was followed by a solo exhibition, Three Sheets to the Wind, at The Drawing Center in New York City in 1997.
 In 1998, Kilgallen had another solo exhibition, Sincere Sin, at the John Berggruen Gallery in San Francisco, CA. Following that exhibition, Kilgallen had two more solo exhibitions before her death in 2001.
 These two galleries were her 1999 To Friend and Foe, Deitch Projects, in New York, NY, and in 2000 her solo exhibition Hammer Projects: Margaret Kilgallen, in the UCLA Hammer Museum, Los Angeles, CA. A number of major exhibitions took place after her death.
 In 2002, her work was chosen for that year's Whitney Biennial.
 In 2005, a survey of her work titled, In the Sweet Bye & Bye, was shown at the Gallery at REDCAT.
 Her work was also an important part of the 2004–2006 touring exhibit, Beautiful Losers: Contemporary Art and Street Culture.
 In 2011, Kilgallen's Summer Selections exhibit was shown in the Ratio 3 gallery in San Francisco, CA. Through Jan 12-Jun 16, 2019, the Aspen Art Museum is showing Margaret Kilgallen: That's Where the Beauty is, a survey of her work from 1997 to 2001.

-Other galleries that have exhibited her work include the Luggage Store Gallery in San Francisco; Gallery 16 in San Francisco; Forum for Contemporary Art in St. Louis; the Institute of Contemporary Art in Philadelphia; and the Geffen Contemporary at the Museum of Contemporary Art in Los Angeles.
+Other galleries that have exhibited her work include the Luggage Store Gallery in San Francisco; Gallery 16 in San Francisco; Forum for Contemporary Art in St. Louis; the Institute of Contemporary Art in Philadelphia; the Bonnefanten Museum in Maastricht, and the Geffen Contemporary at the Museum of Contemporary Art in Los Angeles.